Overview

 After the run, the agent produces a structured summary of everything it did, including metrics on rows affected, issues found, and issues fixed; see the next section where this Job Log is described in more detail.
 The cleaned data is persisted as clean_* tables in the database (e.g., clean_customers, clean_shipments).

-After a run completes, the Job Log in Run Manager provides a detailed trace of every step the agent took.
+After a run completes, the Task Log provides a detailed trace of every step the agent took.
 Understanding the log structure helps users verify what happened and troubleshoot if needed.
 The log follows a consistent structure from start to finish.

 Header